-The Ministry of Finance wishes to thank the Mission Team for their visit, as well as the progress made in discussions towards possible IMF support for the Government of Ghana’s Post-Covid Programme for Economic Growth.
+The Ministry of Finance wishes to thank the Mission Team for their visit, as well as a constructive engagement.

-The Ministry takes note of the end-of-mission press release issued by the Fund on Friday 7th October, 2022, which states:
+The Ministry also takes note of the end-of-mission press release issued by the Fund on 13th July, 2022, which among other things states:

 ISSUED BY THE PUBLIC RELATIONS UNIT